Better Process Mapping and Sparse Quadratic Assignment: Conclusion

 \section{Conclusion}

 In high performance systems, different cores that are on the same processor usually have the same communication link quality when they communicate with each other, as do cores that are on the same node but not on the same processor~and~so~forth.
 Using these assumptions, we derived algorithms to create initial mappings as well as faster local search algorithms with alternative local search spaces.
 Overall, our algorithms drastically speedup local search and are able to compute high quality solutions.
+Lastly, we have shown the impact of different model creation algorithms on the mapping algorithms.
+Using recursive multisection algorithms that take the system hierarchy into account improves the quality of the overall mappings achieved.

 Important future work includes deriving distributed parallel algorithms for the problem.
 Moreover, we want to investigate algorithms to create a hierarchy of the system if it is not provided as an input to our algorithm.
 It may be worth to look at more complex local search neighborhoods, \eg local search spaces that allow to swap whole groups of assignments or allow swapping along cycles in the communication graph.
-We also want to study the impact of our process mapping on parallel application performance. { } \begin{appendix}
+We also want to study the impact of our process mapping on parallel application performance.